sourcegraph/handbook/content/departments/people-talent/people-ops/process/compensation-and-leveling/preparing-for-calibrations.md

 In preparation for your Calibration Session with your People Partner, all Managers are required to complete the following pre-work:

 1. Complete all downward reviews for your direct reports utilizing the SBI model.
 Click [here](../giving-feedback.md) to review best practices for Impact Review writting.

-- Review writing for the 1H FY24 impact review cycle ends March 31st, 2023.
-- Note: While we don’t force distribution, we anticipate the following distribution on average.
-Please keep this in mind when writing your reviews.
-  - _20% “Exceeding High Bar” [1:1, 1:2 or 2:1]_
-  - _70% “Meeting High Bar” [2:2s]_
-  - _10% “Not Meeting High Bar” [3:1, 3:2, 2:3, 1:3 or 3:3]_

 2. Log into Lattice and use the tag/note function in the Lattice [calibration module](https://help.lattice.com/hc/en-us/articles/4414854692119-Add-and-Manage-Calibration-Notes).
 You can find instructions on how to use the tag/notes section in [this training video](https://sourcegraph.continu.co/#/view/videos/642213c5bfa8373fc261ed6a)
 3. In Lattice, Managers are expected to place each of their direct reports into one of the following categories for both [Skill and Values](../teammate-sentiment/impact-reviews/index.md#rating-definitions): Exceeding High Bar, Meeting High Bar, Not Meeting High Bar.
 Additionally, Managers will be required to note who they are considering putting up for promotion.
 4. Review the below resources: